Cheap Thrills for the

 HEAD (GLADLY) TO PRISON

 The Nicholas Street Gaol, Ottawa’s main prison until 1972, was open for more than a century and home to some of Canada’s most dangerous and most notorious.
-Many were actually hanged there, and the best known of them was Patrick J. Whelan, accused in the murder of Irish Nationalist, and father of the Canadian Confederation, Thomas D’Arcy McGee, in 1869.
+Many were actually hanged there, and the best known of them was Patrick J. Whelan, accused of murdering Irish Nationalist, and father of the Canadian Confederation, Thomas D’Arcy McGee, in 1869.

 The fact that it was a political assassination, and that Whelan may have been a patsy gets into that familiar but slippery ground of conspiracies.
 For most people who now rent one of its converted cells (video), this and other interesting facts about the Gaol and Canadian history are irrelevant, of course.
 But some insist that his ghost still walks through those walls.